Arzosafari/signDetection_robot_ros2/README.md

-TurtleBot Traffic Sign Following
+🧠TurtleBot Traffic Sign Following

 A ROS2-based TurtleBot project that detects traffic signs (STOP, LEFT, RIGHT) using OpenCV and controls robot motion using a state-machine–based controller.

 This project combines computer vision and robot motion control to create a simple but realistic autonomous driving behavior for educational purposes.

-Features:
+🚀 Features:

 Real-time traffic sign detection using camera input